JessebotX/JessebotX/README.md

 # Jesse
 👋 Hello, world!

 A computer science student.
 Interested in developing a wide range of software, whether it's games, websites, or desktop/mobile applications.
+I like to program in the following languages.

 - C++
 - Java
-- C#
+- Go

 ## Projects
 - 🎮 20+ [Mods for Stardew Valley][1].